 When talking about the more technical side of the player, all players are very well and everything is played beautifully.
 Because of the slow tempo however, the songs are maybe not too complex, and one might argue that because of that the song could perhaps lack a bit more of defined melody lines.
 Because of all its simplicity and minimality however, the songs create a certain atmosphere, which is also important to achieve and even more so to maintain through out the whole album.
 It’s a very important thing with doom metal to be able to tap into the emotions of the listeners and this album has thus very much to offer, because it does precisely that.
 Which also seems like a very complicated process on its own.

 As a soundscape this album is incredibly captivating and beautiful, ghostly even and even though with all its heaviness and melancholy, it leaves you also space to breathe and to reflect.

-The album consists out of 6 songs and all of them have a very similar mood connected to them, even though as separate tracks they are very diverse, dynamic and heavy.
+The album consists of six songs and all of them have a very similar mood connected to them, even though as separate tracks they are very diverse, dynamic and heavy.
 And somehow I feel that the choice of album art also fits perfectly to the whole atmosphere of the album, which in a way seems a very light piece of art, but the twisting and turning, fog and the black butterflies of course, give this kind of a melancholic effect to the album cover and fits for example perfectly with the outro of “End of Days”, which even though is a very dark song, somehow has this hopefulness at the end of the track.